SAP-samples/teched2025-XP260/exercises/ex2/README.md

 ### Step 1: Test Legitimate Request (Valid Input)
 - Action :
-  - Run the following commands from integrated terminal :
+  - Stop the current execution of cds watch in the integrated terminal with Ctrl-C. Run the following commands from integrated terminal :

 ```
   cds build